Going on holidays with a toddler is basically just parenting in a different location, with a toddler that turns into a beast….

 - During the “waiting time”, besides eating, there isn’t a whole lot to do.
 Try sitting near the window so your little one can look at the planes coming and going, or find a little area to get their energy out before boarding.
 Some airports have small play areas which is FAB!

-- Always download Bluey, Wiggles, Playschool or any of your toddlers fave shows so they are ready to go when as as needed!
+- Always download Bluey, Wiggles, Playschool or any of your toddlers fave shows so they are ready to go as needed!

 - Sit your toddler in the window seat, this can keep them quite happily entertained during the tricky parts of take off and landing.

-- Most importantly, DO NOT worry about the person in front of you that keeps looking over their shoulder- stuff ’em’!
+- Most importantly, DO NOT worry about the person in front of you that keeps looking over their shoulder- just smile and wave!